badgerblockchain/ongoing-resource-bank/README.md

 # Ongoing-Resource-Bank
-A list of publicly available resources for all your heart's desires...
-Please feel free to add material or edits!
-Remember, goal should be to hit big topics but also not to overwhelm.
+A list of publicly available resources.
+Please feel free to add material!
+Goal should be to hit big topics but also not to overwhelm.